Step by Step Tutorial

 456 5

-Let’s buy something
+5. Let’s buy something

 💡Press ? to see list of available commands in shop.

-💡Note that if you will open inventory now, you won’t see there rocks which you bought; they are stored in separate place, in quiver – press | to see quiver list.
+💡Note that if you open inventory now, you won’t see the rocks you bought there; they are stored in a separate place, in quiver – press | to see the quiver list.

-Time to run
+6. Time to run

 💡Running often requires that NumLock is turned off (press the ‘Num’ key above your NumPad, so the green light is off).
 If Shift + <direction key> doesn’t work on your system, you can press the dot . followed by a direction key to run.

-Now position your character over the staircase to the dungeon and press > (Shift + .) to go down the stairs.
+Now position your character over the staircase to the dungeon and press > (Shift + .) to go down (descend) the stairs.
 At this point, you are in the dungeon and you will see something like this:

-Dungeon
+7. Dungeon

-When you will meet monsters — to attack them walk next to them and stay still; then your character will attack the monster in melee automatically.
+When you meet monsters — to attack them walk next to them and stay still; then your character will attack the monster in melee automatically.
 Wait until you kill the monster, or it runs away.. or you die.
 If you die, just start a new game.
 If the monster runs away, ignore it, or chase it.
-Remember that you can attack monsters from the distance by throwing rocks with h key.

 • Press 0 to use default value (slow down time when you have less than 60% HP)